coreos/docs/running-coreos/bare-metal/booting-with-ipxe/index.md

 # Booting CoreOS via iPXE

 CoreOS is currently in heavy development and actively being tested.
 These instructions will walk you through booting CoreOS via PXE on real or virtual hardware.
-This will run CoreOS completely out of RAM by default.
+By default, this will run CoreOS completely out of RAM.
+CoreOS can also be [installed to disk]({{site.url}}/docs/running-coreos/bare-metal/installing-to-disk).

 ## Configuring pxelinux